ARM-Finance/ARM/protocol/governance/docs/pages/governance-contracts/ARM.md

 ## `ARM`

-The governance token for ARM Finance
+The governance token for ARM

-ERC-20 with supply controls + add-ons to allow for offchain signing (see EIP-712, EIP-2612, and EIP-3009)
+ERC-20 with supply controls + add-ons to allow for offchain signing

+See EIP-712, EIP-2612, and EIP-3009 for details

 # Functions: